vutran1710/Green-State/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 There has been numerous open-source projects that try to tackle the problem with React shared state.
 Well here is the news for you: I tried them all.
 Sorry I lied - I mean most of them.
 But then here is another bad news: most of them are overly complicated, with unfriendly API and introduce way too much brain-load as well as boilerplate code.
-Not pointing any finger but well, if you know, you know!

-Now since I'm pretty lazy and impatient, I tend to use something that is WAAAY easier to understand, with minimal APIs and flat-learning curve.
-One of the few best stuffs that may fall in such cateogry I would honor here is *zustand* and *redux-zero*. *Redux-zero* is great for those who love to stick with Redux's style, while *zustand* is nice for modern adopters who favors *react-hooks*.
+Now since I'm pretty lazy and impatient, I tend to use something that is WAAAY easier to understand, with minimal APIs and flat-learning curve that will not take me more than 10 minutes to grasp.
+One of the few best stuffs that may fall in such cateogry I would honor here is *zustand* and *redux-zero*. *Redux-zero* is great for those who love to stick with Redux's style, while *zustand* is nice for modern adopters who favor *react-hooks*.

-Problem is, I need a hook-based tool to manage global/shared state between components.
-I don't like writing too many code to handle tiny problems.
+Problem is, I'd love to have a hook-based tool to manage global/shared state between components.
 Yet I don't feel quite right with *zustand*, meanwhile I'm done with *Redux* for ages already.
 Well that means I have to do it myself - the way I like.
 And I hope you would like it as well.

 ### Built With